BigOtis/Fun-GPTs-Store/README.md

 - [Excalibur](https://chat.openai.com/g/g-lV3kVHYcz-excalibur) - Attempt to pull the legendary sword from the stone.
 - [Ekko Support Specialist](https://chat.openai.com/g/g-cxFRZ3mWq-ekko-support-specialist) - How to be a master of surprise plays and unconventional strategies in the bot lane as a support role.
 - [Score Keeper](https://chat.openai.com/g/g-MxzItjzF7-score-keeper) - I keep score, for games.
+- [Word Wizard](https://chat.openai.com/g/g-83YBVbpSb-word-wizard) - Wordle like realtime multiplayer word finding game.
+Reveal the word and get your place on Winners Wall.
+You can also check the word's status at https://niyo.link/w

 ## Images